-The magnetic fields of spiral galaxies possess a clear largescale component along with a fluctuating component of comparable strength (Beck et al. 1996; Han 2017).
-Owing to the presence of turbulence in the interstellar medium (ISM), there is significant turbulent diffusion, which would destroy the large scale magnetic field on a time scale of less than a billion years (Shukurov 1998), unless there is a correspondingly strong anti-diffusive mechanism.
-The best known mechanism for explaining the origin and maintenance of galactic large-scale magnetic fields is the α effect (Parker 1955; Steenbeck et al. 1966).
+The magnetic fields of spiral galaxies possess a clear large-scale component along with a fluctuating component of comparable strength (Beck et al. 1996; Han 2017).
+Owing to the presence of turbulence in the interstellar medium (ISM), there is significant turbulent diffusion, which would destroy the large-scale magnetic field on a time-scale of less than a billion years (Shukurov 1998), unless there is a correspondingly strong antidiffusive mechanism.
+The best-known mechanism for explaining the origin and maintenance of galactic large-scale magnetic fields is the $\alpha$ effect (Parker 1955; Steenbeck, Krause & Rädler 1966).
 In the context of galactic dynamo theory, it was first explored by Parker (1971) and Vainshtein & Ruzmaikin (1971).
-The existence of the α effect requires a violation of statistical mirror symmetry, which implies the presence of magnetic helicity.
-It is important to assess the validity of the dynamo models toward a more comprehensive understanding of how a galaxy forms its structure and how magnetic fields regulate the cycle of the ISM by enhancing and suppressing star-formation activity in a galaxy.
-However, there is no explicit evidence that the α effect really does operate in galaxies.
+The existence of the $\alpha$ effect requires a violation of statistical mirror symmetry, which implies the presence of magnetic helicity.
+It is important to assess the validity of the dynamo models toward a more comprehensive understanding of how a galaxy forms its structure and how magnetic fields regulate the cycle of the ISM by enhancing and suppressing star formation activity in a galaxy.
+However, there is no explicit evidence that the $\alpha$ effect really does operate in galaxies.

 Methods for measuring the helicity of the magnetic field in our Galaxy and in distant galaxies have been proposed on several occasions in recent years (Volegova & Stepanov 2010; Junklewitz & Enßlin 2011; Oppermann et al. 2011; Brandenburg & Stepanov 2014; Horellou & Fletcher 2014).
 Measuring this for edge-on galaxies may be particularly advantageous, because we can then see both the upper and lower disc planes simultaneously.
 However, to measure the magnetic helicity, one needs the full magnetic field vector.
-Unfortunately, the linear polarization parameters Stokes, Qand U, only allow one to determine the magnetic field direction up to a 180° ambiguity.
-For this reason it is preferable to work directly with the Stokes parameters and to determine from them a helicity proxy.
-The quantity of interest is then the parity-odd contribution to the rotationally invariant constituent of the linear polarization, or possibly the correlation between the parity-even and parity-odd polarizations (Kamionkowski et al. 1997; Seljak & Zaldarriaga 1997).
-This is a relatively new and unexplored technique, which has recently been applied to the Sun's magnetic field (Brandenburg et al. 2019, hereafter BBKMRPS); see also Brandenburg (2019) and Prabhu et al. (2020) for subsequent applications to the global solar magnetic field and to solar active regions, respectively.
+Unfortunately, the linear polarization parameters, Stokes O and U, only allow one to determine the magnetic field direction up to a 180° ambiguity.
+For this reason, it is preferable to work directly with the Stokes parameters and to determine from them a helicity proxy.
+The quantity of interest is then the parity-odd contribution to the rotationally invariant constituent of the linear polarization, or possibly the correlation between the parity-even and parity-odd polarizations (Kamionkowski, Kosowsky & Stebbins 1997; Seljak & Zaldarriaga 1997).
+This is a relatively new and unexplored technique, which has recently been applied to the Galactic magnetic field (Brandenburg & Brüggen 2020, hereafter BB20) and to the Sun's magnetic field (Brandenburg et al. 2019, hereafter BBKMRPS); see also Brandenburg (2019) and Prabhu et al. (2020) for subsequent applications to the global solar magnetic field and to solar active regions, respectively.
 The original motivation came from Kahniashvili et al. (2014) in the cosmological context.

-The attributes parity-even and parity-odd mean the same as mirror-symmetric and mirror-antisymmetric-at least in a statistical sense.
-For example, a cyclone on a weather map is not statistically mirror-symmetric.
+The attributes parity-even and parity-odd mean the same as mirrorsymmetric and mirror-antisymmetric - at least in a statistical sense.
+For example, a cyclone on a weather map is not statistically mirrorsymmetric.
 In fact, a cyclone in the Northern hemisphere looks like a mirror image of a cyclone in the Southern hemisphere.
 A cyclone is therefore statistically mirror antisymmetric.
 The underlying physical quantity is the kinematic helicity.
 It is a pseudoscalar, because it changes sign when the system is viewed through a mirror or under parity transformation.
-The pressure, by contrast, is a scalar; it behaves similarly in the North and the South in that it decreases in a cyclone, for example.
+The pressure, by contrast, is a scalar; it behaves similarly in the north and the south in that it decreases in a cyclone, for example.